A black and white close-up photograph of an elderly man with a long, bushy beard and long wavy hair, partially covered by a hood or garment.

 Where the river turns

-‘I’m not someone who puts personal grievances on my website.
-I’m sharing this because this period of my life marked a real turning point.
-It was life-changing, altering how I see people and situations, and ultimately had a huge effect on my photography and how I approach my life and work.
+‘I’m sharing this because this period marked a real turning point in my life.
+It changed how I see people, how I read situations, and how I approach my work.

-To see my photograph exhibited along that same riverbank in 2025 felt surreal, almost poetic.
-Life has a strange way of coming full circle.
-What once symbolised heartbreak became a place of renewal.
+To see a portrait I had taken there exhibited along that same riverbank in 2025 felt surreal, almost poetic.
+What had once been a place of rawness and reflection became part of the work itself.